 Supporting the delivery of the ‘Changes in Britain from the Stone Age to the Iron Age’ component of Key Stage 2 History, this package of learning activities will encourage learners to think about the very beginnings of habitation and settlement in Yorkshire, and could include:

 - The use of a prehistory loan box packed with replica artefacts and classroom resources.

 - A visit to your classroom by our education team who will provide a day of outreach activities

 - A field trip to a museum or archaeological site to learn more about prehistory

 To be in with a chance of winning, tell us what top 3 things you and your class would like to learn about life around the time in the prehistoric past, either in the Stone Age, Bronze Age or Iron Age.

-You can do this with letters, drawings or even a video: your class might enjoy role-playing some aspects of Iron Age life!
+You can do this with letters, drawings or even a video: your class might enjoy role-playing some aspects of prehistoric life!
 The class with the most creative and persuasive approach will be the winner.

-The deadline for submissions is 25th March 2016.
+The deadline for submissions is 31st December 2018.

 - We cannot guarantee the return of submissions.

-We advise that AV submissions do not run more than 5 minutes and that written submissions are no more than 1000 words in total.
+We advise that AV submissions do not run to more than 5 minutes and that written submissions are no more than 1000 words in total.
 This may mean that a collaborative piece (e.g. a single letter or poster created by a whole class) might be more suitable for your class.